BaburPadishah/OCCVeterans/README.md

 If their ID is not detected, another window appears which prompts the user for their name and branch, and adds that information to the SQL server.

 If a user enters in an administrator password, another window appears which allows the user to search for members by any or all of the following: name, ID, branch, arrival time.

-TO DO:
-1) create a message that appears for five seconds after a successful sign in
-2) make tab key switch between edit controls
-3) allow admin to sort results by column